Nsustain/nsustain.com/README.md

 </p>

 This repository shows you how to run it and how it works.
-Read the whole documetation only if you'd like to get an overall understanding of how Nsustain works.
+Read the whole documetation if you'd like to get an overall understanding of how Nsustain works.
 If, however, you're just trying to run a quick development server, just read the first section.

-We documented how we created Nsustain.com in case you'd like to understand how it was made 👍

 <br>
 <br>